RobynSh/NorthernQuolls_LifeHistory2Landscape/SNP_Filtering/README.md

 <b><i>Dasyurus hallucatus</i></b>
 </p>

-# SNP Filtering
+# Step 1: SNP Filtering

-Repository containing R code (*DArTSNPFilt.R*), tutorial, data, and outputs for DArTSeq (https://www.diversityarrays.com/) SNP visualisation and filtering.

-This repository steps through the process of filtering DArTSeq SNPs (although the steps are relevant to any reduced representation SNP data) using the following files in the "Data" folder as the starting input:
+Data/code required for carrying out SNP filtering, which is step 1 in the analysis pipeline for this study.
+This section contains the full R code (*DArTSNPFilt.R*), detailed tutorial (*DArTSNPFilt.pdf*), data (folder: *Data*), and outputs (folder: *Filtering_outputs*) for DArTSeq (https://www.diversityarrays.com/) SNP visualisation and filtering.
+It steps through the process of filtering DArTSeq SNPs (although the steps are relevant to any reduced representation SNP data) using the following files in the *Data* folder as the starting input:

 ### Data supplied by DArT:
 * 1-row SNP csv (*Report_DDasy19-4717_1Row_NameEdit.csv*)